mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 minimum of *5* and maximum *20* EC2 instances.
 All instances are on-demand instances.
 Each instance runs *8* copies of an application so that *8* requests can be served simultaneously.
 Requests arrive to the system with an average arrival rate of *40 requests/min* and each request on average requires *2 mins* of service.
-Furthermore, Inter-arrival times and service times assumed to be (exponentially distributed) random variables, but data from collected from real system logs can also be used.
+Furthermore, inter-arrival times and service times are assumed to be (exponentially distributed) random variables, but data
+collected from real system logs can also be used.
 Each EC2 server (in the simulator) could be in one of the following states: *stopped*, *launching*, *idle* or *busy*.
 In the *stopped* state no cost is incurred.
-In all the other states cost is incurred at a rate *$0.4/hr*, which is roughly the on-demand price of an [2xlarge t3 instances](https://aws.amazon.com/ec2/pricing/on-demand/).
+In all the other states cost is incurred at a rate *$0.4/hr*, which is roughly the on-demand price of a [2xlarge t3 instances](https://aws.amazon.com/ec2/pricing/on-demand/).

 Two sets of simulations are run.
 In the first set, Round Robin is used at the ELB and target load values *0.2,0.4,0.6* and *0.8* are considered.
 Note that when the target load is small (e.g. *0.2*) more servers